2009 Japanese Grand Prix: Race

 Jarno Trulli took second position at Toyota's home race.
 He also took Toyota's last podium, as well as his last podium.
 He was the last Italian to score a podium, until Andrea Kimi Antonelli finished third at the 2025 Canadian Grand Prix.

 By the time the wreckage from Alguersuari's accident was cleared away and the track considered safe for racing once more, there were just five laps remaining.
 Vettel continued to put as much space between him and second place as possible, while ninth-placed Kubica threatened Jenson Button in an attempt to wrest the single championship point for eighth place away from him.
 Button prevailed after deciding not to challenge teammate Rubens Barrichello for seventh.
 He later protested to the stewards that Williams' Nico Rosberg had been speeding under the safety car – though Rosberg was acquitted after a stewards' hearing found mitigating circumstances.

 Vettel ultimately won the race from Trulli and Hamilton with Kimi Räikkönen in fourth.
 Mark Webber, although down in last and 2 laps down, took the fastest lap on the last lap by 0.002 seconds to deny Vettel a Grand Chelem.
 His victory and subsequent ten championship points meant Vettel stayed in contention for the drivers' title, 16 points adrift of Button, who kept a 14-point lead over Barrichello going into the penultimate race.
 Vettel was confident he could make up the large points difference, saying his Red Bull team had the momentum, while Button admitted he would be focusing on an error-free end to the season to try to clinch his first Driver's title.

-Trulli's podium was the last for an Italian Formula One driver until Andrea Kimi Antonelli took his maiden podium at the 2025 Canadian Grand Prix.
+Trulli's podium was the last for an Italian Formula One driver until Kimi Antonelli took his maiden podium at the 2025 Canadian Grand Prix.